jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `secure-crt-secret`: Optional secret name of client certificate and key.
 This cert/key pair must be provided if the backend requests a client certificate.
 Expected secret keys are `tls.crt` and `tls.key`, the same used if secret is built with `kubectl create secret tls <name>`.
 A filename prefixed with `file://` can also be used, containing both certificate and private key in PEM format, eg `file:///dir/crt.pem`.
 * `secure-sni`: Optional hostname that should be used as the SNI TLS extension sent to the backend server.
 If `host` is used as the content, the header Host from the incoming request is used as the SNI extension in the request to the backend. `sni` can also be used, which will use the same SNI from the incoming request.
 Note that, although the header Host is always right, the incoming SNI might be wrong if a TLS connection that's already opened is reused - this is a common practice on browsers connecting over http2.
 Any other value different of `host` or `sni` will be used verbatim and should be a valid domain.
 If `secure-verify-ca-secret` is also provided, this hostname is also used to validate the server certificate names.
 * `secure-verify-ca-secret`: Optional but recommended secret name with certificate authority bundle used to validate server certificate, preventing man-in-the-middle attacks.
 Expected secret key is `ca.crt`.
 Since v0.9, an optional `ca.crl` key can also provide a CRL in PEM format for the server to verify against.
 A filename prefixed with `file://` can be used containing the CA bundle in PEM format, and optionally followed by a comma and the filename with the crl, eg `file:///dir/ca.pem` or `file:///dir/ca.pem,/dir/crl.pem`.
 Configure either `secure-sni` or `secure-verify-hostname` to verify the certificate name.
 * `secure-verify-hostname`: Optional hostname used to verify the name of the server certificate, without using the SNI TLS extension.
-This option can only be used if `secure-verify-ca-secret` was provided, and only supports harcoded domains which is used verbatim.
+This option can only be used if `secure-verify-ca-secret` was provided, and only supports hardcoded domains which is used verbatim.

 See also: